 We are so glad we finally made it to Milford Sound after living in Queenstown for over a year.
 We took lots of photos, ate some great food in Te Anau, and really enjoyed the scenic drive from Te Anau to Milford.

-This small boutique Milford Sound cruise was the perfect choice for us – not crowded and quite a personalized experience given the smaller sized boat.
+The small boutique cruise was the perfect choice for us – not crowded and quite a personalized experience given the smaller-sized boat.
 The Captain was also really knowledgeable telling us lots of unique facts about the area over the speaker.
-Plus, there was free tea & coffee on board!
+Plus, there was free tea and coffee on board!

 Finally, our top tip if you have more time is to visit the remote but stunning Doubtful Sound from Te Anau, some tourists actually told us they preferred Doubtful Sound vs Milford Sound, but we’ll leave that to you to decide.
 There are heaps of Doubtful Sound tours and all take a minimum of one full day!